JianlanZhu/privacyTemplates/Professor.README.md

 1. Click on the request the now appears in the list to verify that there is no information yet.
 1. Log out and back in as SME with credentials HaHa / HH.
 1. Click on the newly generated request.
-1. Upload the sample data (located in src/test/resources/SomeonesData.zip)
+1. Upload the sample data (located in src/test/resources/SomeonesData.zip).
+Unfortunately, there is no feedback yet when the upload is finished.
+For now, assume that it should take at most 30 seconds.
 1. Go back to Home and see that the request state has changed from PENDING to ANSWERED.
 1. Log out and back in as the LEO.
 1. Notice how the state of the request has changed here, too.